fsprojects/FAKE/help/markdown/core-targets.md

 Not yet available in FAKE 5

-> Note: This feature still makes sense, but a good CLI has not been found jet, please propose one.
+> Note: This feature still makes sense, but a good CLI has not been found yet, please propose one.
 > For not you can run the target with name '--listTargets' or '-lt'. `fake run build.fsx -t '--list-Targets'`

 ## Running specific targets